BananeRapeuse/litera1n/README.md

 _with this error you must read the #must do section_

 # Credits:
- axi0mX for original exploit
+ axi0mX for the checkm8 exploit

- geohot for patch of exploit

- Ehnryu for patching it further with a user friendly ui

  # Disclaimer
- I am not responsible for your device errors
+ We are not responsible for your device errors, or any data loosing/corrupting, ...